MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/exclude-or-uninstall-previous-sync-client.md

 # Changes to OneDrive sync app deployment in Office Click-to-Run

-Starting in October 2017, we're changing how the previous OneDrive for Business sync app installs for enterprise customers using Office 365 ProPlus or Office 2016 with [Click-to-Run](https://go.microsoft.com/fwlink/p/?LinkId=526674).
+Starting in October 2017, we're changing how the previous OneDrive for Business sync app installs for enterprise customers using Microsoft 365 Apps for enterprise or Office 2016 with [Click-to-Run](https://go.microsoft.com/fwlink/p/?LinkId=526674).

 - The previous OneDrive for Business sync app (Groove.exe) will no longer be installed by default with Office 2016 Click-to-Run.
 If your organization provides an Office deployment configuration file to Setup.exe, you'll need to update your file to exclude Groove from the install.